coldshower/blog/book-list.md

 ## Finished

 - **I'm Glad My Mom Died** Jennette McCurdy
   - emotional rollercoaster and page turner.
-As someone who tries their best to see both sides, I was shocked wheb I too, was glad McCurdy's mom died.
+As someone who tries their best to see both sides, I was shocked when I too, was glad McCurdy's mom died.
 Highly recommend.
 - **Build** Tony Fadell
   - pretty good. my 3 takeaways:
     - Tony Fadell also deserves a lot of credit for helping to bring about the iPod